StellaYe1130/CitadelsWebGame/README.md

 Play online: **https://citadelswebgame.onrender.com/**

 Note: the free Render instance may take about one minute to wake up after inactivity.

+### Engineering Highlights

+- **Production-style delivery workflow**: GitHub Actions runs automated tests and JaCoCo coverage generation on every push and pull request.
+- **Dockerized deployment**: the application ships with a multi-stage `Dockerfile` and `docker-compose.yml`, so it can be built and run consistently outside the local development machine.
+- **Cloud-hosted demo**: deployed on Render as a Docker-backed web service with HTTPS enabled.
+- **Room-based multiplayer architecture**: each room owns an independent `WebGameService`, allowing concurrent games instead of sharing one global game state.
+- **Automated test coverage**: core game rules are covered by a large JUnit suite, with additional Spring MVC and room-manager tests for the web layer.

 ### Features